Origin | Adductor part: Inferior pubic ramus & ischial ramus Hamstring part: Ischial tuberosity |

 Origin & Insertion

-The adductor magnus’ puberfemoral/adductor portion originates from the inferior pubic ramus an ischial ramus.
-It then inserts onto the linea aspera and medial supracondylar line of the femur.
-The portion of the adductor magnus connecting onto the linea aspera also blends with the proximal attachment of the biceps femoris muscle’s short head.
-This allows the two muscles to work together to stabilise the pelvis and femur[7].
+The pubofemoral/adductor portion originates from the inferior pubic ramus and the ischial ramus.
+The inferior pubic ramus is a part of the pubic bone, one of the three bones that make up the pelvis, and the ischial ramus is a thin, flat bone that extends from the ischium, the lower and back part of the hip bone.
+The pubofemoral/adductor portion of the adductor magnus then inserts onto the linea aspera and medial supracondylar line of the femur.
+The linea aspera is a long, rough, vertical ridge on the back of the femur, and the medial supracondylar line is a ridge that extends from the linea aspera down to the medial condyle (the rounded prominence at the end of the femur).
+The portion of the adductor magnus connecting onto the linea aspera also blends with the proximal attachment of the biceps femoris muscle’s short head, allowing the two muscles to work together to stabilise the pelvis and femur[7] [15] [16] [17].

 Actions